 - The estate does not include real property;

 - Twenty-eight (28) days or more have passed since the decedent's death;

 - An application or petition for appointment of personal representative is not pending or has not been granted;

-- A petition and order for assignment has not been filed;
+- A petition for assignment has not been filed;

 - The successor is entitled to the payment or delivery of the property;